hiimkhang/dog_breed_classification/program/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. The `python_code` folder is for the python program only, he `streamlit` folder is for the streamlit app.
-Read README.md in those for more information.
+2. This folder is for the python program only, he `streamlit` folder is for the streamlit app.
 3. Install the required dependencies by running:

 ```